malindasuhash/malindasuhash.github.io/_drafts/2020-04-05-ccsk-distilled.md

 - Information risk management - Management of risk of information (includes IT).
 Information is one of the assets of the organisation.
 - Information security - Tools and practices to manage risk to information.
 - Primary role of Information security is to **provide processes** and **controls** to protect electronic information and the systems use to access it.
+- Primary goal of Information security is to protect the fundamental data that power systems and applications.
 - Governance --> Enterprise risk management --> Information risk management --> Information security
 - Risk tolerance is the amount of risk that the leadership and stakeholders of an organisation are willing to accept.
 - Moving to the cloud does not change the risk tolerance but changes how risk is managed.